This program happened in the past, and no dates are currently scheduled.

 Credit

-Please note: Recordings of the concurrent sessions will only be available for two weeks following the activity for registered participants.
-To receive the maximum credit of 13.25 hours, you must attend or view all of the sessions listed on the agenda within the two-week time frame.
-The plenary and poster sessions will not be recorded and must be attended in person.
+Please note: Recordings of the concurrent sessions will be available for two weeks following the activity for registered participants only.
+To receive the maximum credits, 12 hours, you must attend or view all the sessions listed on the agenda within the two-week time frame.
+The plenary sessions will not be recorded and must be attended in person.

 AMA